dreamorganism/dreamorganism.github.io/content/_index.en.md

 Let's build safe havens for those who don't have them.
 Social connections, knowledge, real wealth!
 Prosperity is ours for the taking.

-On the hierachy of needs, one can take a position and argue from either end of the spectrum.
-From a universal standpoint self actualization would seem to be the most important, as without it, how could any of this exist?
-In a similar vain, I as an individual being, this collection of cells that has gathered and evolved throughout the millenia, only exist in an intertwined matter and harmony with all that is going on around me.
-The realization of the mutual interdependance of all "things" makes it clear that the chronic unconsious clutching to safety could be a by product of the requirment to conform to an unhealthy society in order to recieve acceptance.
+On the hierarchy of needs, one can take a position and argue from either end of the spectrum.
+From a universal standpoint, self actualization would seem to be the most important, as without it, how could any of this exist?
+In a similar vain, I as an individual being, this collection of cells that has gathered and evolved throughout the millennia, only exist in an intertwined manner and harmony with all that is going on around me.
+The realization of the mutual interdependence of all "things" makes it clear that the chronic unconscious clutching to safety could be a by product of the requirement to conform to an unhealthy society in order to receive acceptance.

 Acceptance of ourselves, others, and the universe.

 # 🍄 Respecting the Individual

-Due to the functioning of the brain it's extremely difficult to keep abstractions and their reifications apart.
+It appears to be extremely difficult to keep abstractions and their reifications apart.

 Systems are never built for their own sake.
 Systems need energy to run.
-A sub system that spends energy mainting or propinging itself up is going to require continued effort and energy from the outisde, energy from the individuals in the system.
+A sub system that spends energy maintaing or propping itself up is going to require continued effort and energy from the outside, energy from the individuals in the system.

-Modifying any system in order to produce a result in the individual is by design manipulation,  Lets's default to repsectful communication and allowing for emergent behaviour of systems to occur.
+Modifying any system in order to produce a result in the individual is by design manipulation, lets default to respectful communication and allowing for emergent behaviour of systems to occur.

 # 🍄 Transforming Society

 There are no fully isolated systems.
-Everything hangs together in a beautful web.
-We want to be able to proivide support to ALL individuals.
+Everything hangs together in a beautiful web.
+We want to be able to provide support to ALL individuals.

 {{% flexrow style="justify-content:center;" %}}